 Bio (Athena Madan)

-Dr. Athena Madan looks at the intersections of health and politics, specifically in protracted conflict and fragile states, and as applied to intervention implementation for improved equity and social justice.
-Her work has contributed to global health; therapeutic governance/intergenerational trauma and reconciliation; genocide and human rights; social innovation and theories of change; education in emergencies; rehabilitation of child soldiers; the militarisation of aid; socio-political contexts of addictions; refugee mental health; and health and war.
-She is half Filipino and half Indian.
+Dr. Athena Madan looks at humanitarian medicine and as applied to intervention implementation.
+Expertise includes: global health; capacity building; therapeutic governance/intergenerational trauma; reconciliation; genocide and human rights; social innovation and theories of change; rehabilitation of child soldiers; the militarisation of aid; socio-political contexts of addictions; refugee mental health; and, health and war.

-Madan holds a PhD in Public Health and Social Justice Education from the University of Toronto (2014) and post-doctoral degrees in Global Mental Health and the Social Aetiology of Mental Illness from the University of Toronto, Faculty of Medicine (2015).
+Madan holds a PhD in Social Justice Education and Public Health from the University of Toronto, Dalla Lana School of Public Health (2014) and post-doctoral degrees in Global Mental Health and the Social Aetiology of Mental Illness from the University of Toronto, Faculty of Medicine (2015).

-A list of Madan’s recent publications can be found here.
+A list of Madan’s most recent publications can be found here.